We are eager to assist you with all of your training and conference management needs!

 PROGRAM ASSOCIATE, BIOTECH & CELLSERV | Antonisha Morrison

 Antonisha Morrison is responsible for the day-to-day administrative support for the CellServ program and is the program assistant for Biotech and Conferences.
 Antonisha can be reached at email firstname.lastname@example.org and telephone number 301-496-7977.

 PROGRAM ASSOCIATE, BIOTECH & CONFERENCES | Tieyara Jones

 We Also Administer Several Memorial Funds

-- Sato Memorial Fund – Set up by former NIH scientist, Yoshio Sato, to encourage development of pharmacology, therapeutics and pharmaceutical sciences through exchange of scientists between Japan and the United States of America.
+- Sato Memorial Fund – Set up by former NIH scientist, Yoshio Sato, to encourage the development of pharmacology, therapeutics, and pharmaceutical sciences through the exchange of scientists between Japan and the United States of America.

 - Astute Clinician Memorial Fund – Established in 1997 by former NIH scientist Dr. Robert Miller as an annual Lecture to recognize a physician who has made an important clinical observation that has served as a focus for research.

 - John Doppman Memorial Fund – Established by the wife of late NIH scientist, Dr. John Doppman to support the annual John Doppman Memorial Lecture.

 - Pisano Memorial Fund – A travel grant administered by the FAES for the purpose of encouraging historical research relating to the NIH intramural programs.